SkafteNicki/dtu_mlops/s1_getting_started/M2_conda.md

 to this:
 * `pip` always install python packages (in the form of python wheels and distributions) whereas `conda` can also install packages written in other languages because it installs from a binary file.
 * `pip` installs dependencies in a serialized-recursive way, meaning that it can lead to dependencies issues, because all other dependencies are ignored when we are installing the first and so on.
 On the other hand, `conda` go over all dependencies in the beginning checking for compatibility before installing anything.
 * `pip` is bound to a specific python version, whereas `conda` can manage multiple python versions at the same time

 It is therefore highly recommended to use conda enviroments compared to python virtual enviroments.
 However, does that mean that you cannot mix `pip install` and `conda install`?
 If you are using `conda>=4.6` then you should be fairly safe, because it has build in compatible layer.
 In general, what works for me
-* Use `conda` to create enviroments
+* Use `conda` to create environments
-* Use `pip` to install packages in that enviroment (with a few exceptions like `pytorch`)
+* Use `pip` to install packages in that environment (with a few exceptions like `pytorch`)

+Finally, it is worth mentioning that `pip` and `conda` are not the only two environment managers that exist for Python.
+[Pipenv](https://pypi.org/project/pipenv/) is another alternative that is often used that has its own pros and cons compared to other environment managers.

 ### Exercise

 1. Download and install `conda`.
-You are also free to use `miniconda` if that rocks your boat.
+You are free to either install full `conda` or the much simpler version `miniconda`.
+   The core difference between the two packages is that `conda` already comes with a lot of packages that you would normally have to install with `miniconda`.
+The downside is that `conda` is an much larger package which can be a huge disadvantage on smaller devices.
 Make sure that your installation is working by writing `conda help` in a terminal and it should show you the help message for conda.
-If this does not work you probably need to set some system variable to [point to the conda installation](https://stackoverflow.com/questions/44597662/conda-command-is-not-recognized-on-windows-10)
+If this does not work you probably need to set some system variable to
+   [point to the conda installation](https://stackoverflow.com/questions/44597662/conda-command-is-not-recognized-on-windows-10)

 2. Create a new conda environment for the remaining of the exercises using